AadityaThakkar21/Personalized-Learning-Path-System/README.md

 The goal is to optimize the learning process through personalized recommendations and interactive modules.

 ## Technologies Used
-- Python (core programming language)
+- Python (as core programming language) & streamlit to build the frontend
-- Python libraries like pulp, pandas, etc
+- Python libraries like pulp, pandas, scipy, etc

 ## Group Members
-- 202301408	Vraj Patel (Leader)
+- 202301408	Vraj Patel
 - 202301417	Aaditya Thakkar
 - 202301114	Yogesh Bagotia
 - 202301065	Vansh padaliya